ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

   ```
   {: pre}

-1. **Optional** If you do not want to reinstall OCS, you can [Remove the OCS add-on from your cluster](/docs/openshift?topic=openshift-ocs-storage-install#ocs-addon-rm).
+1. **Optional** If you do not want to reinstall ODF, you can [Remove the ODF add-on from your cluster](/docs/openshift?topic=openshift-ocs-storage-install#ocs-addon-rm).

-## Cleaning up your OCS deployment
+## Cleaning up your ODF deployment
 {: #ocs-rm-cleanup-resources}

-After you remove OCS from your apps, and remove your OCS storage cluster, you can clean up the remaining Kubernetes resources that were deployed with OCS.
+After you remove ODF from your apps, and remove your ODF storage cluster, you can clean up the remaining Kubernetes resources that were deployed with ODF.
 {: shortdesc}

-### VPC: Cleaning up OCS
+### VPC: Cleaning up ODF
 {: #ocs-cleanup-vpc}

 1. Clean up the remaining Kubernetes resources from your cluster.
 Save the following script in a file called `cleanup.sh` to your local machine.